How to Write a Winning SMMA Entry

 Show how this insight shaped your strategy.

-4. Tell the Strategy Story
+4. LAY OUT the Strategy

-Breakdown your approach at scale: outline how you identified priority channels, defined creative pillars and balanced resource allocation across markets.
+Break down your approach at scale.
+Outline how you identified priority channels, defined creative pillars and balanced resource allocation across markets.

 Explain any phased roll‑out or pilot testing you ran to inform larger rollouts under tight budgets.